rsksmart/devportal/docs/02-developers/04-quickstart/wagmi/rootstock-wagmi-starter-kit.md

 ## Conclusion

-The Rootstock Wagmi Starter Kit offers a well-organized framework to build scalable dApps efficiently.
-Key features include:

-- **Structured Folder Organization**: Clear categorization for easy navigation.
-- **Pre-configured Environment**: Ready-to-use environment settings.
-- **Reusable Components**: Comprehensive set of UI and token interaction components.
-- **Comprehensive Configurations**: Pre-configured settings for RainbowKit and WAGMI.
-- **Utilities and Constants**: Essential utilities and type definitions.
+The Rootstock Wagmi Starter Kit simplifies development by providing pre-configured tools and a well-structured codebase.
+It includes Wagmi integration and RainbowKit for wallet connection, so you can concentrate on creating innovative dApp functionalities.

+This guide covers features, prerequisites, setup instructions, folder structure, and code explanations.
+You'll also have the opportunity to explore the codebase and gain an understanding of token-standard interactions (ERC-20, ERC-721, ERC-1155).

 ## Join the Community

 Building dApps can be challenging, but you’re not alone.
-Join our active Discord community for help, questions, and collaboration.
+Join our active [Discord](http://discord.gg/rootstock) community for help, questions, and collaboration.